SirGoodenough/TDMDock/README.md

 I have added a few things to make it work better for general users.

+This basically puts TDMGR from (https://github.com/jziolkowski/tdm) into a local Docker container.
+For more information on [TDMGR](https://github.com/jziolkowski/tdm) and [Tasmota](https://github.com/arendst/Tasmota), see those sites.
+This **DOES NOT** modify [TDMGR](https://github.com/jziolkowski/tdm) or [Tasmota](https://github.com/arendst/Tasmota) in any way, it merely puts TDMGR into a Docker Container to help maintain your Tasmota Devices.
+See Troubleshooting Section Below for more information regarding usage.

 ## Installation:

 * First install DockerCE and Docker Compose as stated on the Docker Website.
 That installation is not covered here as it is out of scope.